PrakashPatange/3d-audio-visualizer/README.md

 1. Clone this repository:  git clone https://github.com/PrakashPatange/3d-audio-visualizer.git

 ## 🎶 Usage
-1.Upload an audio file or play from a preset selection.
+-Upload an audio file or play from a preset selection.

-2.Watch the 3D visualizer react dynamically to the sound.
+-Watch the 3D visualizer react dynamically to the sound.

-3.Adjust settings like color themes, sensitivity, and animation speed.
+-Adjust settings like color themes, sensitivity, and animation speed.